carpaltunnel/ArCA-NodeJS-Spring-2023/README.md

 ### **MongoDB**
 MongoDB v4.4 or newer will be used for this course.
-The latest LTS version as of this updated is v6.
+The latest LTS version as of this update is v6.
 The Community version is free and can be found on the [MongoDB Download Page](https://www.mongodb.com/try/download/community).
 [Robo3T](https://robomongo.org/download) is a lightweight client that can be used to query MongoDB.

 ### **Git**
 Source control will be managed by [Git](https://git-scm.com/) and references will be provided on [Github](https://github.com/carpaltunnel/ArCA-NodeJS-Spring-2023).
 All required git functionality can be completed using only the command line but GUIs such as [GitKraken](https://www.gitkraken.com/), [SourceTree](https://www.sourcetreeapp.com/), [GitHub Desktop](https://desktop.github.com/) and others are available.
 They are no required since Git functionality is built into VS Code and we will mostly use this.